IBossman/Heat-Equation/README.md

 # Heat-Equation
-Realisation of some heat equation schemes
+Realisation of some heat equation schemes, including non-linear and linear cases.